 In Godalming Junior School, there will be a consistency of approach to children's learning, which shows continuity, progression and breadth.
 Teaching techniques and organisational strategies will strive to be of the highest quality.
 Expectations of ourselves, the children and everyone else connected to the school will be high which will ensure continuous challenge and success for all.
-We aim to teach and develop skills that are applicable in modern life and a solid basis for future developments in their learning and in society.
+We aim to teach and develop skills that are applicable in modern life and a solid basis for future developments in their learning and in society which also includes adopting and teaching the children about our school values.